mehradsadeghi/laravel-filter-querystring/README.md

 | reza     | reza<i></i>@example.com    | reza123    |  20  | 2020-10-01 |
 | mehrad   | mehrad<i></i>@example.com  | mehrad123  |  20  | 2020-09-01 |

-**Bare in mind** that `sort` parameters with invalid values will be ignored from query and has no effect to the result.
+**Bare in mind** that `sort` parameter with invalid values will be ignored from query and has no effect to the result.

 #### Comparisons